pingidentity/pingidentity-devops-getting-started/docs/docker-images/IMAGE_TAGGING.md

 * Versions follow a YYMM format
   * Eg. 1909 is the build for September 2019
-* Build is reflective of the Sprint work completed for that month
+* Build is reflective of the sprint work completed for that month
 * Build is generated at the end of the sprint/month
   * Eg. 1909 - is built at the end of September, made available first week of October